kdjoumessi/Self-Explainable-CNN-Transformer/README.md

 # An inherently-interpretable CNN-Transformer model for image classification
-This repository contains the official implementation of the Self-Explainable CNN-Transformer architecture from the paper ["An inherently-interpretable CNN-Transformer model for image classification"](https://conferences.miccai.org/2025/en/default.asp) (Submitted to MICCAI 2025).
+This repository contains the official implementation of the Self-Explainable CNN-Transformer architecture from the paper ["A Hybrid Fully Convolutional CNN-Transformer Model for Inherently Interpretable Disease Detection from Retinal Fundus Images"](https://conferences.miccai.org/2025/en/default.asp) (IMIMIC / MICCAI 2025).

 ## Model's architecture
 ![Model's architecture](./files/fig1_architecture.png)